YahyaAalaila/STPPGC/README.md

 ## Framework and roadmap

-Below is the framework we are building for this package.
+Below is the framework we are building for this package as text and in a graphic.
+Classes to implement:

+* [ ] [Dataset](https://github.com/YahyaAalaila/STPPGC/issues/11) -- Data used for model training and testing
+* [ ] [Resampling](https://github.com/YahyaAalaila/STPPGC/issues/5) -- Methods for data splitting, holds rows/columns to slice
+* [ ] [Measure](https://github.com/YahyaAalaila/STPPGC/issues/16) -- Losses for model evaluation
+* [ ] [Estimator](https://github.com/YahyaAalaila/STPPGC/issues/2) -- Algorithms with train/test procedures (PyTorch + Lightning)
+* [ ] [ParameterSet](https://github.com/YahyaAalaila/STPPGC/issues/12) -- Hyperparameter configurations in a readable format
+* [ ] [Performance](https://github.com/YahyaAalaila/STPPGC/issues/17) -- Results from benchmark experiments for onward analysis

 Rectangular nodes represent base classes with the colours indicating implementation progress:

 - Green = Complete